Sequential Rank and Preference Learning with the Bayesian Mallows Model: Discussion

 A number of future extensions are possible.
 First, conditioning on the full particle history in the conditional particle filter may lead to a high degree of degeneracy \citep{Whiteley:2010}, with the consequence that a large number of particle filters is required to obtain a sufficiently accurate approximation of the conditional posterior.
 Backward sampling has been shown to considerably decrease this degeneracy \citep{lindstenUseBackwardSimulation2012}, and would be interesting to consider in the current setting.
+Next, a challenge with SMC$^{2}$ is that its computational complexity grows quadratically with time, as the plot for top-3 rankings in Figure \ref{fig:timing-comparisons} (right) illustrates.
+A related nested particle filter algorithm which scales linearly with time has been proposed by \citet{crisan_nested_2018}.
+Since their algorithm requires the parameters to be real-valued, it is not directly applicable to the Mallows model, but creating such an extension is an interesting problem for future research.
 Another extension of practical interest is to allow users to provide updated rankings, e.g., comparisons of previously unseen items. \citet[Ch.
 6]{steinSequentialInferenceMallows2023} proposed an algorithm for this in the case of partial rankings, in which users whose new data contradicted their current latent rankings were removed from the pool and then reentered.
-An extension of this approach to SMC$^{2}$ would likely require a particle filter which performs this type of correction while still yielding unbiased estimated of the marginal likelihood $p(\bm{y}_{\mathcal{I}_{1:t}} | \theta)$, as equation \eqref{eq:Zhat} does in the current case where new users arrive at each timepoint.
-Finally, it may be of interest to let some or all of the parameters in $\theta$ to depend on time, e.g., to monitor how preferences in a population evolve.
+An extension of this approach to SMC$^{2}$ would likely require a particle filter which performs this type of correction while still yielding unbiased estimates of the marginal likelihood $p(\bm{y}_{\mathcal{I}_{1:t}} | \theta)$, as equation \eqref{eq:Zhat} does in the current case where new users arrive at each timepoint.
+Finally, it may be of interest to let some or all of the parameters in $\theta$ depend on time, e.g., to monitor how preferences in a population evolve.
 An MCMC algorithm for time-varying modal ranking $\bm{\rho}$ has been proposed by \citet{asfawTimevaryingRankingsBayesian2017}, but sequential estimation is likely a good alternative in this case.
+More recently \citet{piancastelli_time_2025} have proposed a model for timeseries of rankings, based on the Mallows model.
+In this model, complete or partial rankings of a set of items are assumed to be observed on a relatively large number of timepoints, and rather than estimating the consensus ranking the focus is on timeseries parameters describing the dynamics by which the modal ranking changes over time.

 Another interesting possibility is to use the proposed algorithm in a sequential experimental design framework.
 For example, at a given timepoint, the items to be ranked or compared by the next user could be determined by a utility function seeking to maximize the information about some posterior quantity of interest, e.g., whether an item $A_{1}$ is preferred to another item $A_{2}$ in the modal ranking.
 Examples of similar uses of SMC include estimation of generalized (non-)linear models \citep{drovandiSequentialMonteCarlo2013}, model selection \citep{drovandiSequentialMonteCarlo2014}, and hierarchical models \citep{mcgreePseudomarginalSequentialMonte2016}.